Water Removal

 Category 3:

-In this scenario, the water has been severely contaminated.
+In this case, the water has been severely contaminated.
 It comprises germs and dangerous toxins.
-This will include raw sewage, also known as black water.
-It may be deadly as well, although It’s not merely potentially harmful.
+This will consist of sewage, also known as black water.
+It may be deadly too, although It’s not merely potentially harmful.

-If remediation isn’t completed fast, then categories 1 and 2 can turn into class 3.
-Standing water is a prime spot for bacteria and germs grow and to breed.
+If remediation isn’t completed fast, then categories 1 and 2 can turn into category 3.
+Standing water is a prime spot for germs and bacteria grow and to breed.
 Spores can turn into mould, which may result in a major health risk.
-What may have been a very simple and easy cleanup job may turn into something costly and more extensive if not addressed quickly.
+What may have been a very simple and easy cleanup job may turn into something costly and more extensive if not addressed.

 The quantity of water which has affected the property has been categorized into four categories by the IICRC.